Our Story

 Perhaps bold and audacious planning as a result of the pandemic has become a permanent part of MAKE Projects’ DNA.
 As we became clearer and more committed to our social enterprise mission and growth, the time became clear to spread our wings and form our own organization.

 We are so grateful for the time to incubate at the IRC.
-And we are excited to transition to a fiscal sponsor partnership with Mission Edge San Diego.
+And we are equally thankful for the transition to a fiscal sponsor partnership with Mission Edge San Diego from July 2021 through January 2023.

-Above all else, we are looking to grow our impact, scale up our business and build a more inclusive San Diego through the wealth of food and culture that refugees and immigrants bring to our community.
+In these coming years, we are looking forward to growing our reach, scaling up our business and building a more inclusive San Diego through the wealth of food and culture that refugees and immigrants bring to our community.
 We are excited to explore the world through food and in so doing, become a bridge across cultures and communities.